Who is In Charge? Dissecting Role Conflicts in Instruction Following: Experiments

 \paragraph{Metrics} We provide our analysis based on role share metrics $S_A, S_B$ described as follows.
-We sum contributions over all heads and layers, and separately over tokens in $\mathcal{T}_A$ and $\mathcal{T}_B$ so that we define $C_A = \sum_{t \in \mathcal{T}_A}\sum_{l,h}DLA_t^{(l,h)}, C_B = \sum_{t \in \mathcal{T}_B}\sum_{l,h}DLA_t^{(l,h)}$, and compute the signed share metrics which capture the directional relative influence of each constraint’s tokens on the predicted logit: $S_A = C_A/(C_A + C_B), S_B = C_B / (C_A + C_B)$.
+We sum contributions over all heads and layers, and separately over tokens in $\mathcal{T}_A$ and $\mathcal{T}_B$ so that we define $C_A = \sum_{t \in \mathcal{T}_A}\sum_{l,h}LA_t^{(l,h)}, C_B = \sum_{t \in \mathcal{T}_B}\sum_{l,h}LA_t^{(l,h)}$, and compute the signed share metrics which capture the directional relative influence of each constraint’s tokens on the predicted logit: $S_A = C_A/(C_A + C_B), S_B = C_B / (C_A + C_B)$.
 Importantly, although $S_A + S_B = 1$, there’s no guarantee that $S_A, S_B \geq 0$.
 When $S_A, S_B$ have different signs, two constraint token sets are pushing the model logits in opposite directions for the predicted token, which implies that the model internally representing the two constraints as having competing influences on the decision.

 \paragraph{Discussion} Due to the similarity among 3 social-role framings, we only pick Social Consensus in \Cref{tab:dla}. \textbf{Social consensus conflicts show much higher obedience rates}, consistent with behavioral findings that models strongly favor socially dominant cues.
-By contrast, \textbf{system–user conflicts exhibit substantially more conflict detection}: 17.1\% of cases show opposing signed contributions, closely matching the explicit conflict acknowledgment rate 15.9\% reported in \citep{geng2025control}.
+By contrast, \textbf{system–user conflicts exhibit substantially more conflict detection}: 25.61\% of cases show opposing signed contributions.
 Notably, this alignment emerges even from only the first predicted token’s logit attribution.
 However, the outcomes diverge: in consensus settings, whenever conflict is detected the primary role reliably wins, while in system–user settings the model fails to consistently resolve in favor of the primary constraint.

 These findings highlight a safety risk: system instructions which are core to alignment, are weakly enforced compared to social cues, leaving models vulnerable to prompt-injection attacks framed in authoritative language.
 Social cues thus act as “super-bias” signals, suppressing conflict resolution and raising fairness concerns.
 For safety-critical use, system instructions must be reinforced as the highest-order constraint; otherwise, models may remain both manipulable and biased.